Resourcing JVP’s Organizing

 Budget and finances

-- In fiscal year 2024 (ending June 2024), 31,000 members contributed to JVP for a total income of $11 million.
-This was unprecedented for JVP.
+- In fiscal year 2024 (ending June 2024), 31,000 members contributed to JVP for a total of $11 million, which was totally unprecedented.
+The bulk of those funds have since been spent on educational, community, and proactive organizing for Palestine, as well as legal defense work for JVP and the movement.

-- The bulk of those funds have since been spent over the past year.
-JVP worked diligently to steward resources into our most powerful mobilizing to stop the US-backed Israeli genocide of Palestinians, while also investing in long-term power building and leadership development, so that the thousands of new members in over one hundred cities could be absorbed into the long-term work of base building, community education, and BDS campaigning focused on Palestinian rights and liberation.
+- In fiscal year 2025 (ending June 2025), tens of thousands of members contributed to JVP for a total income of $10.6 million.
+Our expenses were just over $11 million, representing a small deficit.
+JVP works diligently to steward resources into our most powerful mobilizing to stop the US-backed Israeli genocide of Palestinians, while also investing in long-term power building and leadership development, so that the thousands of new members in over 100 cities and campuses can be absorbed into the long-term work of basebuilding, community education, and BDS campaigning focused on Palestinian rights and liberation.

 The cost of repression